minecraftforum/rules-archive/rules/servers/rules.markdown

 #### Custom Server Software

-* Only post things about your software topic in this section
+* Only post topics about server software in this section
 * Support questions belong in either Support or Server Administration

 #### Minecraft Server Hosting